thesephist/oak/www/content/try.md

 date: 2022-02-17T15:37:28-05:00
 ---

-One of Oak's most useful features is its ability to be compiled to JavaScript using `oak build --web` to run on all the places JavaScript can run, like Node.js, web browsers, and even microcontrollers and games using [embedded](https://duktape.org/) [JS engine](https://bellard.org/quickjs/).
+One of Oak's most useful features is its ability to be compiled to JavaScript using `oak build --web` to run on all the places JavaScript can run, like Node.js, web browsers, and even microcontrollers and games using an [embedded](https://duktape.org/) [JS engine](https://bellard.org/quickjs/).
 When writing Oak programs that run in a JavaScript context, one problem that was unsolved until recently is how Oak interacts with exceptions that are thrown in JavaScript contexts.

 Oak can call naturally into JavaScript functions, but if the JavaScript function throws an exception somewhere, the calling Oak code can't catch or react to it appropriately.
 When this happens in code that updates a web UI or handles a web request, this can be a problem. **Oak needs to be able to recover from and react appropriately to exceptions thrown in JavaScript**.
 So I tried to design an Oak API around JavaScript's exceptions.